 Which employers will be affected by the private sector IR35 rollout?

 It was announced in the 2018 budget that IR35 would be extended to the private sector from April 6th 2020, with the exception of small organisations.
+The date was extended to April 6th 2021 due to the Coronavirus.

 The definition of a ‘small organisation’ is similar to that defined in the Companies Act 2006.